-With “Midsommar” (ignore the movie, it’s a million times less scary than that) on the horizon, the #Experientialist heads to Värmland (yes, how apt) for a glimpse of the quaint Swedish tradition that dates back to the 1500s.
+With “Midsommar” (ignore the movie, it’s a million times less scary than that) on the horizon, we head to Värmland (yes, how apt) for a glimpse of the quaint Swedish tradition that dates back to the 1500s.
 At the heart of it all is a never-ending lunch party that involves a maypole, “frog dancing” and flower crown wearing (ok, maybe it’s a bit like the movie), with plenty of delicious cuisine and bottomless bottles of schnapps.
 For a glimpse of this Swedish quirkiness, you may want to follow Visit Sweden’s Facebook page.

 But with everything going on right now, a foodie project called Bordforen inspired by the way its founders had to adapt to deliver food to their elderly parents has sprung up just in time for the celebration – perfect inspiration for how you can carry on with celebrating, despite social distancing.